Steam (East 17 song): Music video

 A music video was produced to promote the single, featuring the band performing at a concert, and was directed by English singer, songwriter, musician and music video director Kevin Godley.
 Peter Sinclair directed photography and Nicci Power produced.
 The video is interspersed with close-up footage of people in the audience, shot in black-and-white.
-"Steam" was later made available by London Records on YouTube in 2017 and had generated more than 1.1 million views as of April 2025.
+"Steam" received active rotation on MTV Europe and was B-listed on both French and German music television channels MCM and VIVA from October to December 1994.
+The video was later made available by London Records on YouTube in 2017 and had generated more than 1.2 million views as of late 2025 on the platform.